By Jessica Fender

 Look on the Bright Side

 You have several advantages over other types of startups.
 First, blockchain is “hot” right now and does attract investors who can be persuaded that your idea is unique and adds to the related business niche.
 Second, writing the financial portion of your startup business plan is somewhat less complex than those of other sectors that must deal with products, inventory, and such.
 Do the research, use the right tools and resources, and you will have a financial plan that impresses and makes sense.
+Last but not least you need to take care of your marketing side of the startup.
+And because blockchain is a “hot” topic, you should consider a “hot” marketing method, too, like using a specialised crypto ad network, like Coinzilla.

 About the Author